NeilMacMullen/Textrude/README.md

 Textrude is a tool to feed CSV,YAML, JSON or plain-text files into [Scriban](https://github.com/scriban/scriban) templates.
 That makes it useful for:
  - **Code-generation**.
 Generate serializers, smart-enums, lookup tables etc from structured data
  - **Quick and dirty data-processing**.
-Pull a json file from a URL and extract the fields you're interested in.
+Pull a json file from a URL and extract the fields you're interested in or use the [convenience commands](doc/textrude_convenience.md) to process data files from the command line.
  - **Text processing**.
 Use line mode to filter the contents of large log files to get to the relevant sections

 Textrude comes in 3 flavours: